 Computer vision solution compares the behavior of workers with their data set and understands whether or not they comply with safety regulations.

-With the help of computer vision solutions, companies can automate the detection of hazards such as:
+With the help of such solutions, companies can automate the detection of hazards such as:

 - Safety zones and precautionary area compliances;